RubenPants/BlenderCNN/index.md

 Luckily, you don't need to change and render each scene manually in order to collect your data.
 More even, you can write your own Python scripts in Blender to automate this process!
 The following lines of code show you the most important methods to call in order to automate the data generation.
 To experiment with this code yourself, open the *Scripting* tab in the Blender-scene included in the repo. **Note:** The code shown below assumes that you've already created a Blender scene.

-In order to let the Blender-magic spark, you'll need to import *blenderpy* (`bpy`) package first:
+In order to let the Blender-magic spark, you'll need to import the *blender Python* (`bpy`) package first:

 ```python
 import bpy
 ```

-To focus on the right object (i.e. the object you want to augment) in your blender scene, run:
+To focus on the right object (the object you want to augment) of your scene, run:

 ```python
 so = bpy.context.scene.objects["<name-of-your-object>"]
 ```

-You can make changes to your object as follows:
+You can make changes to this object as follows:

 ```python
 # Move to random location